 If you don’t want to deal with all this hassle, you can type autonuke to let DBAN figure things out and automate things with default settings.

 Being in the beta stage, the app doesn’t guarantee you full stability.
 But given that you are trying to wipe the hard drive, there is not much which could go wrong.
-The website do warns you, though,
+The website does warn you, though,

 If your computer usually crashes, then DBAN is likely to crash with a “kernel panic” or “sanity error” too.
 DBAN does not run on computers with bad hardware.